sungnga/jbook-cli-app/README.md

   - `npx create-react-app jbook-cli-app --template typescript --use-npm`
 - Install esbuild package
   - `npm i --save-exact esbuild-wasm@0.8.27`
+  - ESBuild will allow us to transpile and bundle our code in the browser
 - Delete all the files in src folder and create an index.tsx file.
 Render a simple text to make sure the app works

 ### Creating basic form elements